luiscruz/course_sustainableSE/2026/p1_measuring_software/g15_zip_comparison.md

 image: "img/g15_zip_comparison/zip.jpg"
 date: 12/02/2026
 summary: |-
-  Zipping your files has become as ubiquotous as Googling for information or, by now, asking Chat (knowing as ChatGPT'ing).
+  Zipping your files has become as ubiquitous as Googling for information or, by now, asking Chat (known as ChatGPT'ing).
 Zip archives are the standard in consumer and business data distribution.
 But there are multiple providers that can compress your folders.
-We will investigate if there's a difference, and if there is one choice, that could significantly influence our global ICT energy usage.
+We will investigate if there's a difference, and if there is one choice that could significantly influence our global ICT energy usage.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---